PocketMidi/KB1-config/README.md

-# KB1 Config Lab
+# KB1 Config

-KB1 Config Lab is a browser-based configuration tool for the PocketMidi KB1 device.
+KB1 Config is a browser-based configuration tool for the PocketMidi KB1 device.
 Configure MIDI CC mappings, customize faders and controls, and manage device settings wirelessly over Bluetooth directly from your browser.

 ## Features